There are 3 universities who supply the academic portion of the Echocardiography Training Programme (ETP).

 Trainees will be allocated a place at University based on the region in which they are employed.
 Click this link for details of the Universities which deliver the ETP.

 The ETP is not intended for people who already have an MSc or who have already completed the Scientist Training Programme.

-Health Education England funds all trainees on the programme (both direct entry and in service) to allow them to be ‘supernumary’.
-This means that they will be released from other duties for the entire time on the programme.
+NHS England funds all trainees on the programme (both direct entry and in-service) to allow them to be supernumary, meaning that they will be released from other duties for the entire time on the programme.
 Trainees should be under supervision at all times.
 This can be indirect or distance supervision as they become more experienced.
-They should not be pulled out of their training to provide routine services or to do on-call sessions.
+They should not be taken out of their training to provide routine services or to do on-call sessions.

 Trainees should attend other services/diagnostics/clinics where it forms part of their training on the programme.
 In-service trainees can take part in sessions in related areas (eg Catheter Laboratory sessions) to maintain competencies and to provide a broader training remit and understanding of context, but trainees should not be expected to provide service provision where it detracts from their training.
 The 18 month timeline to successful BSE Accreditation is ambitious but achievable, provided trainees have sufficient practical experience, work place training and support.

 For study leave, we recommend that trainees are allocated 1 day per week throughout the programme to concentrate on their academic work.
 This can be flexible, so that when there are deadlines for academic work such as examinations or assignments, trainees and training officers might want to allocate extra days, with less need for these at other times so that trainees can concentrate on their work-based learning.

 It is likely that trainees will concentrate on their academic learning in the first year.
 The last 6 months is likely to be focused on finishing their competencies and collecting logbook and digital cases for the BSE Practical exam.
 Click this link for further guidance about study time.